nicolasfauchereau/paleopy/README.md

   -n SITENAME, --name SITENAME
                         the name of the site
   -t PROXY_TYPE, --type PROXY_TYPE
-                        the type of proxy (Coral core, Tree-ring, etc) -lon LON, --longitude LON
+                        the type of proxy (coral, Tree-ring, etc) -lon LON, --longitude LON
                         the longitude (decimal degree) of the proxy site -lat LAT, --latitude LAT